 What Should I Do If My Spouse Knows My Social Media Passwords?

-Yes.
-If your spouse has access to your social media accounts (or your emails or texts), you should change your password right away.
-You may be forced to hand over certain information during your divorce; however, you do not have to give your spouse unfettered access outside of formal court procedures.
+If your spouse knows your social media passwords, you should change them right away.
+The same goes for email passwords.
+While you may be forced to hand over certain social media, email, or text information during your divorce, you do not have to give your spouse unfettered access outside of formal court procedures.

 Another thing to keep in mind is that your spouse may also decide to block you during your divorce.
 If your spouse does so, do not try to access their accounts using their passwords if you know them, which is strongly ill-advised.
 Doing so could get you in possible criminal trouble and/or affect you in your divorce depending upon all the circumstances — such as if you snooped and found the passwords so access was unauthorized, and you are going into accounts against their wishes.
 There are in fact criminal law repercussions for doing this.
 It is also ill advised to set up a fake profile to “stalk” your spouse on social media because if found out, that could lead to a restraining order against you.

 On the other hand, if your spouse is posting information publicly online and allowing you to view her or his profiles, or even if you are blocked but can see their posts through mutual online friends, there is no legal reason not to follow his or her account.
 In fact, monitoring social media activity can provide a key source of evidence in many divorces.

 Contact an Experienced New Jersey Family Lawyer To Learn More About Social Media during Divorce